 5. Can I Save Part of My Social Security Disability Earnings?

 The Social Security Administration will determine your disability benefits based on your level of disability and what is considered a livable income.
 However, monthly benefits will also be at a level that you will most likely not have savings left over at the end of the month.
-In addition, having a savings account with money in it is considered an “asset” according to the Social Security Administration, which could affect the amount you earn next month, or next year.
+Also, having a savings account with money in it is considered an “asset,” according to the Social Security Administration, which could affect the amount you earn next month or next year.

 As more information is posted into databases and online, identity theft has become unfortunately common.
-Businesses are hacked on a regular basis and credit card information, addresses, and full names are routinely stolen.
+Businesses are hacked regularly, and credit card information, addresses, and full names are routinely stolen.
 In 2012, 16.6 million people were affected by identity theft.
-Hackers can sell your information and fraudsters can open bank accounts and credit cards in your name without you knowing.
+Hackers can sell your information, and fraudsters can open bank accounts and credit cards in your name without you knowing.
 Worse, they can tap into your Social Security benefits and steal them.